blay12cedric-zz/gen/README.md

 # gen
-Basic Zap Addon Project build with Maven
+Basic Zap Addon Generator Project build with Maven

 ## How it works ?